Basel-nj/Course-Management-API/README.md

 -  Navigate to the project directory in your terminal.
 -  Run npm install to install the necessary dependencies.
 -  Start the MongoDB service.
--  Run npm start to start the application.
+-  Run < node index.js > to start the application.

 ## Usage